Napoleon, Missouri

-Napoleon is a city in Lafayette County, Missouri, and part of the Kansas City metropolitan area within the United States.
+Napoleon is a city in Lafayette County, Missouri, United States, and part of the Kansas City metropolitan area.
 It is located approximately 30 mi east of Kansas City.
 The population was 211 at the 2020 census.

 History

 Napoleon was laid out in 1836, and most likely was named after Napoleon Bonaparte.
 A post office has been in operation at Napoleon since 1858.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.75 sqmi, all land.

 Napoleon lies just a few miles west of Wellington, the two towns having been named after the commanders at the Battle of Waterloo.
 Approximately halfway between the two towns lies a small, unincorporated crossroads called "Waterloo".

 Napoleon is located in the northwestern corner of Lafayette County and bordered on the north side by the Missouri River and on the south side by U.S. Route 24 and on the west by Jackson County.
 It is approximately 40 mi east of the Kansas/Missouri line on the south side of the Missouri River and about 6 mi east of the Independence city limits as of this writing.
 The town measures about 2.5 mi east to west and about 1 mi north to south at its widest point.